Lismore Heights

 What is the weighted average housing cost based on tenure mix in the suburb of Lismore Heights?

-Given the tenure profile of the area, the weighted average monthly housing cost is approximately $943.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $943.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,404/month, and renters paying $1,464/month.

 How affordable is housing in the suburb of Lismore Heights relative to local incomes?